Gumshoe21/Hashnode/clqvtimlj000208guh5fp6cfb.md

 I've learned that when running a `switch` statement on a value's type, **you can match a type that is different than the value's declared type if the value's underlying type satisfies the matched type.**

-That may might have been a mouthful, but I'll explain exactly what I mean in great detail.
+That might have been a mouthful, but I'll explain exactly what I mean in great detail.

 Take the following code for example: